OptTrader/TapCounter/README.md

-100 Days of Swift - Project 1 Tap Counter
+100 Days of Swift - Project 2 Tap or Hold Counter